 Rock climbing in El Chorro

-El Chorro is a neighborhood of Álora and is located at about 25 minutes drive from El Cielo Azul.
+El Chorro is a neighbourhood of Álora and is located at about 25 minute drive from El Cielo Azul.

 From: Rockfax Spain El Chorro (A guidebook to rock climbing around El Chorro in Andalusia)